 About the Library

-Chan Shun Centennial Library's mission is to help Southwestern Adventist University's's faculty and students find and use the scholarly resources needed to succeed in their academic pursuits; the spiritual and inspirational resources they desire to develop a vibrant Christian life; and the recreational resources they enjoy to develop lifelong habits of curiosity and learning.
+The mission of the Chan Shun Centennial Library is to help Southwestern Adventist University's faculty and students find and use the scholarly resources needed to succeed in their academic pursuits; the spiritual and inspirational resources they desire to develop a vibrant Christian life; and the recreational resources they enjoy to develop lifelong habits of curiosity and learning.

 In support of this mission, the library staff makes these commitments to Southwestern: